Azure/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

 Note that if you're using this certificate as a DPS registration ID, the ID **must be lower case** or the server will reject it.

 ### **PowerShell**
+#### IoT Leaf Device
 * Run `New-CACertsDevice mydevice` to create the new device certificate.
 This will create files mydevice* that contain the public key, private key, and PFX of this certificate.
-When prompted to enter a password during the signing process, enter "123".

 * To get a sense of how to use these certificates, `Write-CACertsCertificatesToEnvironment mydevice myIotHubName`, replacing mydevice and myIotHub name with your values.
 This will create the environment variables `$ENV:IOTHUB_CA_*` that can give a sense of how they could be consumed by an application.

+#### IoT Edge Device
+* Run `New-CACertsEdgeDevice mydevice` to create the new device certificate for Edge.
+This will create files mydevice* that contain the public key, private key, and PFX of this certificate.
+* `Write-CACertsCertificatesForEdgeDevice mydevice`.
+This will create a .\certs directory that contains public keys of the certificates and .\private which has the device's private key.
+These certificates can be consumed by Edge during its initialization.

 ### **Bash**
+#### IoT Leaf Device
 * Run `./certGen.sh create_device_certificate mydevice` to create the new device certificate.
-  This will create the files .\certs\new-device.* that contain the public key and PFX and .\private\new-device.key.pem that contains the device's private key.
+  This will create the files ./certs/new-device.* that contain the public key and PFX and ./private/new-device.key.pem that contains the device's private key.
-* `cat new-device.cert.pem azure-iot-test-only.intermediate.cert.pem azure-iot-test-only.root.ca.cert.pem > new-device-full-chain.cert.pem` to get the public key.
+* `cd ./certs && cat new-device.cert.pem azure-iot-test-only.intermediate.cert.pem azure-iot-test-only.root.ca.cert.pem > new-device-full-chain.cert.pem` to get the public key.
+#### IoT Edge Device
+* Run `./certGen.sh create_edge_device_certificate myEdgeDevice` to create the new IoT Edge device certificate.
-* `./private/new-device.cert.pem` contains the device's private key.
+  This will create the files ./certs/new-edge-device.* that contain the public key and PFX and ./private/new-edge-device.key.pem that contains the Edge device's private key.
+* `cd ./certs && cat new-edge-device.cert.pem azure-iot-test-only.intermediate.cert.pem azure-iot-test-only.root.ca.cert.pem > new-edge-device-full-chain.cert.pem` to get the public key.

 ## Step 5 - Cleanup
+### **PowerShell***
-For PowerShell, open `manage computer certificates` and navigate Certificates -Local Compturer-->personal.
+From start menu, open `manage computer certificates` and navigate Certificates -Local Compturer-->personal.
 Remove certificates issued by "Azure IoT CA TestOnly*".
 Similarly remove them from "Trusted Root Certification Authority->Certificates" and "Intermediate Certificate Authorities->Certificates".

+### **Bash**
 Bash outputs certificates to the current working directory, so there is no analogous system cleanup needed.

 [the official documentation]: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-x509-get-started
+[Edge gateway creation documentation]: https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-gateway-device
 [the official documentation prerequisites]: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-x509-create-certificates#prerequisites